-An animal health technician, or veterinary technician, provides basic health and medical care for animals.
-In order to become licensed, prospective animal health technicians need to complete an associate's degree program in veterinary technology.
-It takes two years to earn an Associate of Applied Science in Veterinary Technology or Animal Health Technology, and students participate in classroom-based lecture sessions as well as hands-on experiences in animal hospitals or veterinary clinics.
-Once licensed, technicians might find jobs in veterinary hospitals, humane societies, zoos or wildlife facilities.
+The Associate of Applied Science in Veterinary Technology or Animal Health Technology trains enrolled individuals to provide basic health and medical care for animals.
+Students participate in classroom-based lecture sessions as well as hands-on experiences in animal hospitals or veterinary clinics.
+Following graduation, they are eligible for licensure; once licensed, technicians might find jobs in veterinary hospitals, humane societies, zoos or wildlife facilities.

 - Anatomy and physiology